ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/gui_user_guide/pcm_eval.rst

 This plugin is used to load results of previous simulations.

-Loading results
+Loading Results
 ---------------

-* Click ``Browse Result Files`` to choose a result folder to be evaluated.
+* Click ``Browse Result Files`` to choose a result folder to be evaluated
 * Simulation results are displayed in a tree structure

 .. note::

    Result folder has to be structured like the result folder of a previous simulation.
    See :ref:`result_folder_structure`

 .. image:: _static/images/plugin/pcm_eval/overview.png

-Evaluating results
+Evaluating Results
 ------------------

 * Select result files to be shown.

 .. note::
    It is possible to select multiple files to compare different trajectories in the visualization area.

 .. image:: _static/images/plugin/pcm_eval/select.png